jonasbb/padding-aint-enough/research/next-steps.md

 * The cache is empty except for the TLD's in the resolver.
     If either the browser or DNS cache contains the required data, then no outgoing request will be seeen.
+    * We can retest with certain things cached.
+Which things to cache?
 * The client finishes loading the page.
 * There are no concurrent DNS requests.
 * SNI is not encrypted (pending draft for ESNI), so curious ISP has other options.
+* What about DoH?
+It uses port 443, which makes it harder to detect.
+The IP/domain can also be hidden, if we assume the DNS resolver in CDN scenario.
+* Extracting the DNS packet size, if it is larger than the MTU.